pixeltable/pixeltable-pgserver/README.md

 * Wrappers to all binaries `initdb` and `pg_ctl` for low level control.
 * Tested on ubuntu and mac (apple silicon + x86)
-* Convenience `get_server` making it easy to think of your postgres instance as a shared data_dir. initdb, pg_ctl, and manages server process start and stop, accounting for access from multiple independent processes (via refcounting).
+* Convenience `get_server` making it easy to think of your postgres instance as a shared data_dir. manages server process start and stop, accounting for access from multiple independent processes (via refcounting).
 * Other: includes pgvector extension.

 ```